David Ben-Gurion: Ottoman Empire and Constantinople

-During this time Ben Gurion sent a letter to Yiddish Kemfer (The Jewish Fighter), a Yiddish newspaper in New York City.
-It was an appeal for funds and was the first time something written by Ben Gurion was published.
+During this time Ben-Gurion sent a letter to Yiddish Kemfer ("The Jewish Fighter), a Yiddish newspaper in New York City.
+It was an appeal for funds and was the first time something written by Ben-Gurion was published.

-The arrival of Yitzhak Ben Zvi in April 1907 revitalised the local Poale Zion.
-Eighty followers attended a conference in May at which Ben Zvi was elected onto a two-man Central Committee and all Ben Gurion's policies were reversed: Yiddish, not Hebrew, was the language to be used; the future lay with a united Jewish and Arab proletariat.
-Further disappointment came when Ben Zvi and Shochat were elected as representatives to go to the World Zionist Congress.
-Ben Gurion came last of five candidates.
-He was not aware that at the next gathering, on Ben Zvi's return, a secret para-military group was set up—Bar-Giora—under Shochat's leadership.
-Distancing himself from Poale Zion activism Ben Gurion, who had been a day-labourer at Kfar Saba, moved to Rishon Lezion where he remained for two months.
+The arrival of Yitzhak Ben-Zvi in April 1907 revitalised the local Poale Zion.
+Eighty followers attended a conference in May at which Ben-Zvi was elected onto a two-man Central Committee and all Ben-Gurion's policies were reversed: Yiddish, not Hebrew, was the language to be used; the future lay with a united Jewish and Arab proletariat.
+Further disappointment came when Ben-Zvi and Shochat were elected as representatives to go to the World Zionist Congress.
+Ben-Gurion came last of five candidates.
+He was not aware that at the next gathering, on Ben-Zvi's return, a secret para-military group was set up—Bar-Giora—under Shochat's leadership.
+Distancing himself from Poale Zion activism Ben-Gurion, who had been a day-labourer at Kfar Saba, moved to Rishon Lezion where he remained for two months.
 He made detailed plans with which he tried to entice his father to come and be a farmer.

 In October 1907, on Shlomo Zemach's suggestion, Ben-Gurion moved to Sejera.
 An agricultural training farm had been established at Sejera in the 1880s and since then a number of family-owned farms, moshavah, had been established forming a community of around 200 Jews.
 It was one of the most remote colonies in the foothills of north-eastern Galilee.
 It took the two young men three days to walk there.
-Coincidently at the same time Bar Giora, now with about 20 members and calling themselves 'the collective' but still led by Shochat, took on the operating of the training farm.
-Ben Gurion found work in the farm but, excluded from 'the collective', he later became a labourer for one of the moshav families.
-One of the first acts of 'the collective' was organising sacking of the farm's circassian nightwatchman.
+Coincidentally at the same time Bar Giora, now with about 20 members and calling themselves 'the collective' but still led by Shochat, took on the operating of the training farm.
+Ben-Gurion found work in the farm but, excluded from 'the collective', he later became a labourer for one of the moshav families.
+One of the first acts of 'the collective' was organising sacking of the farm's Circassian nightwatchman.
 As a result, shots were fired at the farms every night for several months.
 Guns were brought and the workforce armed.
-Ben Gurion took turns patrolling the farm at night.
+Ben-Gurion took turns patrolling the farm at night.